On graph products of monoids: (left) Foata normal forms

 \begin{Rem} Let $x=x_1\circ\cdots \circ x_m,\, y=y_1\circ\cdots \circ y_n\in X^*$ be reduced.
 Then $x\circ y$ is {\em not} reduced exactly if there exists $i,j$ with $1\leq i\leq m,1\leq j\leq n$ such that $s(x_i)=s(y_j)$ and for all $h,k$ with $i<h\leq m,1\leq k<j$ we have $(s(x_i),s(z))\in E$ where $z=x_h$ or $z=y_k$. \end{Rem}

 The lemma below is standard but it is worth making explicit.

 \begin{Lem} Let $w\in X^*$.
 Applying reduction steps and shuffles leads in a finite number of steps to a reduced word $\overline{w}$ with $[w]=[\overline{w}]$. \end{Lem} \begin{proof} Note that applying reduction steps to $w$ reduces its length.
 There are finitely many words shuffle equivalent to $w$.
 Either these are all pre-reduced, and we let $\overline{w}=w$, or we can apply a reduction step to some $w'$ shuffle equivalent to $w$.
 Continue applying reduction steps to $w'$ until we arrive at a pre-reduced word $w_1$.
 Notice that $|w_1|<|w|$.
-Repeat this process, obtaining a finite list of words $w=w_0, w_1,w_2,\hdots, w_m$ where all words shuffle equivalent $w_m$ are pre-reduced.
+Repeat this process, obtaining a finite list of words $w=w_0, w_1,w_2,\hdots, w_m$ where all words shuffle equivalent to $w_m$ are pre-reduced.
 By Remark~\ref{rem:reduced}, $w_m$ is reduced; let $\overline{w}=w_m$. \end{proof}

 The next result is fundamental to our arguments.
-As commented in \cite{fountain:2009}, it is essentially the monoid version of a result of Green \cite{Green:1990} which can be deduced from \cite[Theorem 6.1]{dacosta:2001}.
+As commented in \cite{fountain:2009}, it is the monoid version of Theorem 3.9 of Green \cite{Green:1990} (which can be applied directly to monoids).
+It can also be deduced from \cite[Theorem 6.1]{dacosta:2001}; the reader should note that \cite{dacosta:2001} uses different terminology to ours.
 However, we note that \cite{Green:1990} and \cite{dacosta:2001} deal only with the case of a finite graph.
 Here we give the general result, calling upon Proposition~\ref{lem:thedeletiontrick}.

 \begin{Prop} Every element of $\mathscr{GP}$ is represented by a reduced word.
 Two reduced words represent the same element of $\mathscr{GP}$ if and only if they are shuffle equivalent.
 An element $x\in [w]$ is of minimal length if and only if it is reduced. \end{Prop} \begin{proof} We have already shown the first part.